Intelligent Systems Discipline

 Head of Discipline: Associate Professor Declan O'Sullivan

-The Intelligent Systems Discipline brings together the closely related research groups of Graphics, Vision and Visualization (GV2), Knowledge and Data Engineering (KDEG), Computational Linguistics (CL) and the Centre for Health Informatics (CHI) , the Centre for Language and Communication Studies (CLCS) and the Centre for Computing and Language Studies.
+The Intelligent Systems Discipline brings together the closely related research groups of Graphics, Vision and Visualization (GV2), Knowledge and Data Engineering (KDEG), Computational Linguistics (CL), the Centre for Health Informatics (CHI) , the Centre for Language and Communication Studies (CLCS) and the Centre for Computing and Language Studies.